New ways of working

 To support this, we’re working with our 8 Whānau Care partners to co-design new models of care that meet the needs of their tamariki and whānau.
 The goal is to connect tamariki Māori in care to their whānau and whakapapa.

-- Number of tamariki Māori entering care has decreased by over 50% since 2017
+decrease in the number of tamariki Māori entering care since 2017

 Supporting a greater number of young people